Luos-io/Documentation/src/pages/low/containers/msg-handling.md

  6) Set your data
  7) Send it.

-Here is a basic reply example that you can find in a container reception callback:
+Here is a basic reply example that you can find in a container reception callback.
+For more information on handling a message received see [Real-time configuration](./rt-config.md).:
 ```c
 void containers_MsgHandler(container_t *container, msg_t *msg) {
     if (msg->header.cmd == ASK_PUB_CMD) {